360macky/generative-manim/datasets/README.md

 - `type`: Type of media (`video`, `image`).

 Altough we are focused on video generation, we should also consider images as a type of media, in order to train the model with vast examples that can be used in different scenarios.

+- [*] Extract code examples from the Manim community.
+- [ ] Tag each code example with the corresponding type of media (if it uses `self.add`, it is an image, if it uses `self.play`, it is a video).
+- [ ] Write a prompt for each code example.